Top things to do in Florence, Italy

 Honorable Mentions

 The Galileo Museum was a very interesting find in the city.
-It houses a vast collection of scientific instruments and some of his telescopes that he used.
-It also exhibits many other scientific instruments including globes and maps and thermometers.
+It houses a vast collection of scientific instruments and some of the telescopes that he used.
+It also exhibits many other scientific instruments, including globes and maps, and thermometers.
 If you enjoy that sort of thing, I would put it on your list.

 We did A LOT in Florence–more than we normally would do in such a short amount of time.
 Next time, we will probably spend more time trying to find those hidden gems on back streets and out of the tourist areas that we visited this time.
 It takes more than 5 days to really appreciate a city like Florence.